 When I started with Stafford Road Club I ventured on their 25–35 mile rides.
 However, I soon realised that distance was relatively easy within a group and the two hours went by quickly.
 Eventually, I joined the Sunday rides which were on the road for four hours and travelled between 50 and 60 miles.

 A common goal with road cycling is a century ride.
 100 miles.
 The equivalent in running might be a marathon although I don’t think it quite matches up.
 If you average 16 miles-per-hour it would take you six and a quarter hours, which is a long time to be in a saddle for.
-I have achieved the 100 mile distance on two occasions.
+I have achieved the 100-mile distance on two occasions.

 Cannock Chase 100

 In July 2013, me and two friends took part in the official Cannock Chase 100 sportive.
 This ride started and finished at Shugborough Hall and was our first experience of the distance.
-We rode to the start from Stafford, which was a short 9 mile downhill spin.
+We rode to the start from Stafford, which was a short 9-mile downhill spin.
 However, I forgot we would have to ride this 9 miles uphill back after the 100 miles, so I ended up completing 118 miles.

 The Cat and Fiddle

-In October 2013, Stafford Road Club took park in the The Cat and Fiddle ride.
+In October 2013, Stafford Road Club took part in The Cat and Fiddle ride.
 This event started from Brian Rourke Cycles in Stoke, so the group set off early to ride to the start from Stafford.
-This organised sportive is named after the famously sceanic Cat and Fiddle road, which winds from Macclesfield to Buxton.
+This organised sportive is named after the famously scenic Cat and Fiddle road, which winds from Macclesfield to Buxton.
 After finishing the sportive, the group headed back to Stafford.
 When we went our separate ways I was 10 miles short of the century.
 I decided to take a longer route home and finished with just over 100 miles completed.